 Instagram – do the same as above, but remember it needs to have entertaining content, that people can just like and share quickly.
 Use stories/reels to showcase your work in snippets.
 You can convert or repurpose your podcast (or video podcast) into multiple bite size content (e.g. sound bites, audio grams) and

-YouTube – record your podcasts as videos – simple.
-Or you can turn your podcasts into videos – and post to a channel that you create there.
-Some people actually end up with more views than podcast downloads – so you never know.
+YouTube – record your podcasts as videos.
+Or you can turn your podcasts into videos (personally I like to see the host interact with an interviewee and see their expressions as the speak).
+But for a closed podcast that only shows the host, you may opt not to show the host.
+Instead an audio gram, image or b-roll can work well.
+Some people actually end up with more views than podcast downloads – so you never know!

 LinkedIn – LinkedIn is a great medium to help you build authority in the B2B space.
 If your target market is the business world, then it’s a great medium to be building your audience.